Cody-Chinn/my-website/README.md

-# Welcome to the Repo for My Personal Website
+# Welcome to the Repo for my personal website
 You'll notice this is all done in React using a template found [here](https://github.com/nordicgiant2/react-nice-resume).